-MyFICO’s Qualifying Interest Rate Calculator shows you how your FICO Score can affect the rate of your loan and your monthly payment.
-It also helps you to better understand what you can do to qualify for a lower interest rate.
+MyFICO’s Loan Savings Calculator shows you how your FICO Score can affect the rate of your loan and your monthly payment.
+It also helps you to better understand what you can do to qualify for lower interest rates.

 With the FICO Score 8 Simulator, you can explore 24 simulations to see how your actions would affect your credit score before you actually make a decision.

 In addition to the MyFICO website, they have also developed a useful app (pictured above) for both Android and iOS.